 A $600 gaming PC build is for when you want to be set up for the future of gaming with that extra push of performance.
-With a $600 budget, you will be able to utilize 16GB of RAM right away with the build.
+With a $600 budget, you will be able to have the option to overclock your CPU and start out with a righteous foundation for future build upgrades.

 If you want to know how to build a gaming pc for around $600 then you’ll want to follow the part list below.
 This guide will show you how to go about building it as well as sharing overall gaming performance with a build like this.